Vine (service): Reception

 A BBC review described collections of Vine videos as "mesmerizing", like "[watching a] bewildering carousel of six-second slices of ordinary life [roll] past."

 An article by The New Yorker investigated the impact of online video platforms in creating a new generation of celebrities, stating: "A Vine's blink-quick transience, combined with its endless looping, simultaneously squeezes time and stretches it."
-While a given loop's brevity seems to "squeeze time", repeated viewings allow users to absorb rich detail, thereby subjectively "stretching time."
+While a given loop's brevity seems to "squeeze time", repeated viewings allow users to absorb rich detail, thereby subjectively "stretching time".

 Many brands used the service as a free platform for advertising their products, showing off exclusive content and creating contests to keep consumers interested in the brand.
-Cadbury UK had used their profile to show off new confectionaries that were in the making and created a contest around giving out samples to keep people coming back to the chocolate company.
+Cadbury UK had used their profile to show off new confectioneries that were in the making and created a contest around giving out samples to keep people coming back to the chocolate company.
 Many local and chain bookstores used the site to show off new books.
 Other companies developed a more personal connection with consumers using their six-second videos.
 This also allowed fans of different brands to show off their loyalty to the brand and in turn advertised the brand from a different perspective, this included makeup videos and the like.

 Soon after its launch, Vine faced criticism for how it handled pornography; while porn is not forbidden by Twitter's guidelines, one sexually explicit clip was accidentally featured as an "Editor's Pick" in the Vine app as a result of "human error".
 Because pornography violates Apple's terms of service, the app's rating was changed to 17+ in February 2013 following a request by Apple.
 Vine was listed among Time's '50 Best Android Apps for 2013'.